Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/sentry.md

 ## Overview

 Sentry is an error tracking tool that helps developers monitor and fix crashes in real-time.
-In DisCatSharp, Sentry integration is utilized to report and analyze errors and missing fields, ensuring a more robust and reliable library.
+In DisCatSharp, Sentry is utilized to report and analyze errors and missing fields, ensuring a more robust and reliable library.

 ## How Sentry is Used in DisCatSharp